kwasnydam/animal_disambiguation/docs/index.md

 ### Application Architecture
  *  API - A simple RESTful API built with the Flask framework.
-Flask is a lightweighted choice good for prototyping.1 The API will accept the GET query, check if it is valid (contains word mouse) and call the model to make the prediciton.
+Flask is a lightweighted choice good for prototyping.1 The API accepts the GET query, check if it is valid (contains word mouse) and call the model to make the prediciton.
  It will then return the response containing the model prediction.
-There is no extensive data processing here, as it is part of the model
+There is no extensive data processing needed on the part of the API, as it is part of the model pipeline.

  *  Model - I have decided to build a model around the following concepts:
     *   Task - Binary Classification